One of the first questions I’m asked when I travel and someone finds out I support Microsoft Outlook, is:

 Check Outgoing Server Authentication

 To check or change the outgoing server authentication, you need to open the Account settings dialog.
-In Outlook 2010, this is on the File tab, and on the Tools menu in earlier versions.
+In Outlook 2010 or Outlook 2013, this is on the File tab, and on the Tools menu in Outlook 2007 and earlier versions.

 After opening the dialog to the list of email accounts, double click on the email account then click the More Settings dialog and select the Outgoing server tab to check the authentication settings.